International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 make the decision whether to trust the data space and its members or not.

-The DSA is also responsible for issuing membership credentials.
+The DSGA is also responsible for issuing membership credentials.
 It ensures that an appropriate mechanism is provided for identifying and verifying membership.
 In a centralized data space this could be the issuance of a data space specific identity to interact with other